The Ultimate Guide To The Sales Prospecting Process (+ Email Templates)

 Identify your top 3 prospecting strategies

-Identify only three top prospecting strategies to avoid putting ‘all of your eggs in one basket with just one way and to avoid spreading yourself too thin in time and money with more than three ways.
-Sticking to your top three forms of consistently reaching a large number of your ideal target customers is manageable and will keep you focused.
+Identify only three top prospecting strategies to avoid putting all your eggs in one basket in just one way and to avoid spreading yourself too thin in time and money in more than three ways.
+Sticking to your top three forms of consistently reaching many of your ideal target customers is manageable and will keep you focused.

-However, you must be focused because anything other than being consistent doesn’t work.
-If you think that you can hit the jackpot with a one-off advertisement in a newspaper or magazine, you need to think again.
-Spending thousands of dollars on that type of strategy will almost guarantee you a negative return on your investment.
-And there is nothing less effective than attending a networking event, making some good contacts and not returning the following month and the month after that.
-Your audience needs to see you as consistent and credible before it can trust your message.
+However, you must be focused because anything other than consistency doesn’t work.
+If you think you can hit the jackpot with a one-off advertisement in a newspaper or magazine, you need to think again.
+Spending thousands of dollars on that strategy will almost guarantee a negative return on your investment.
+And nothing is less effective than attending a networking event, making some good contacts, and not returning the following month and the month after.
+Your audience must see you as consistent and credible before it can trust your message.

-Lastly, you’ll need to reach lots of prospects to achieve your income goals.
-Consider using Facebook and publishing a blog or an online newsletter to reach a large number of customers.
+Lastly, you must reach many prospects to achieve your income goals.
+Consider using Facebook and publishing a blog or an online newsletter to reach many customers.

 Measure your results every step of the way